STOIE/recipes/recipes/offset_smoker/README.md

 1. Remove from the smoker, wrap in butcher paper - optionally placing some smoked-tallow on the top-side of the ribs.
 1. Place back into the smoker and increase temp to 135 deg C (275 deg F) clean fire and cook until the temp probe goes into the meat like peanut butter (internal temp ~90-93C / ~195-200F).
 1. Place into an insulated cooler to rest for a couple of hours.

 ---

+# Pork

+---

+## St Louis Spare Ribs

+### Rack Prep

+#### Ingredients

+* full rack st louis spare ribs
+* 50:50 salt:ground black pepper (by volume) and/or another seasoning

+#### Method

+1. Trim any thin or hanging pieces of meat from the ribs.
+1. On the underside of the ribs, score the membrane in a criss-cross pattern.
+1. Season as desired.

+### Cooking

+#### Method

+1. Get your smoker to 110 deg C (225 deg F), then place the ribs inside, front-to-back of the smoker, with the bone ends facing the firebox/stack.
+1. Optionally, place some pork lard onto a baking tray (2 heaped tablespoons per rack) and place inside the smoker, firebox end.
+1. Cook for ~4 hours at temp, with a smoky fire (but open flame), this phase is to build smoke flavour.
+1. After around hour 3 you might need to spray to stop the ribs drying out too much, once a red colour has been reached, do this with a 50:50 mix of apple-cider-vinegar/water.
+1. Continue to spray about every 15-20 minutes.
+1. Raise the temp to 135 deg C (275 deg F), keeping a fairly smoky fire (but open flame) and cook a further ~1 hour, this phase is to render fat and get pull-back on the bones.
+1. Continue to spray about every 20 minutes.
+1. Remove from the smoker, wrap in butcher paper, placing some smoked-tallow on the top-side of each rack.
+1. Place back into the smoker this time with the meat-side facing down.
+1. At this point fire can be clean (can even use an oven), still at 275F, cook for another ~30 minutes (internal temp ~97C/205F).
+1. The feel should be a sag which feels like they want to break in the paper when picked up from the middle.
+1. If you want to sauce/glaze them, do so now by taking your sauce, thinning slightly with distilled vinegar and coating the ribs.
+1. If using sauce, place back on the smoker until sticky.
+1. You can allow to rest, or eat right away.

+---